I’m hearing about it more and more.

 They are images in themselves and I am extremely surprised to find how many people out there actually have the nerve to buy an artist’s textures and then turn around and sell the sets verbatim.
 Without even trying to alter them!
 These can be easily tracked down, especially when a texture maker has an army of fans who let them know when they find something suspicious.

 Last year, Matt Kloskowski of Lightroomkillertips.com opened himself up for criticism when he posted Mike Wiacek’s newly written program called the ‘preset extractor‘.
 This little program simply accepts the URL of an image on Flickr and spits out the LR settings used to achieve the look.
 It even gives you the file to import into your presets panel!
 There was much controversy over this little ditty and it was removed from the web.
-And then put back a few weeks later.
-And it’s still there!
+And then put back a few weeks later. !

 That week, Matt K. wrote a very well thought out post on his blog called “Is it wrong to steal Lightroom presets?”
 Personally, I think if you have to call it ‘stealing’ then, clearly, it’s wrong.
 In the post, he later goes on to refer to it as ‘lifting presets’ which makes a lot more sense if you’re of the idea that LR settings can’t be owned in the first place.